 - Harness with a belay / rappel loop and gear loops.

 - Belay Device.
 A tube type belay device like an ATC at minimum, preferably a Petzl Reverso or Black Diamond ATC Guide.

-- Two cordalettes made from 20-22 feet sections of either 5.5 to 6mm high strenght tech cord (such as Sterling Pro Cord) or 7mm cord tied into loops.
+- Two cordalettes made from 20-22 feet sections 7mm nylon cord or 5.5 to 6mm high strength tech cord (such as Sterling Pro Cord)

-- 2 high strength 48″ sewn runners (aka double–length runners) or 6-7mm nylon cord cut in 8ft sections
+- 2-3 high strength 48″ sewn runners (aka double–length runners) or 6-7mm nylon cord cut in 8ft sections

 - Nut tool (recommended but optional).